-11. Keeping Children Safe in Education (2018) Specific Safeguarding Issues:
+11. Keeping Children Safe in Education (2019) Specific Safeguarding Issues:

-All staff at Dosthill Primary Academy have an awareness of safeguarding issues through regular training and briefings, some of which are listed below.
+All staff in Dosthill Primary academy have an awareness of safeguarding issues through regular training and briefings, some of which are listed below.
 We enable our staff to be aware that these behaviours put children in danger.
 All staff are aware of the Designated Safeguarding Lead, who is the expert within our School and is there to support staff, volunteers and Governance body further.